lcorona26/corona-cop3330-assignment4part2/README.md

 Removing/ Clearing Item(s) from List:

-    -Click on desired item and then click the remove button -To clear list, simply just click the clear all button
+    -To remove an item from the list, click on desired item and then click the remove button -To clear list, simply just click the clear all button

 Editing List items: